The Famous 1938 Carnegie Hall Jazz Concert: The concert itself

 By the time the band reached the climactic piece "Sing, Sing, Sing (With a Swing)", success was assured.
 This performance featured playing by the tenor saxophonist Babe Russin, the trumpeter Harry James, and Goodman, backed by the drummer Gene Krupa.
 When Goodman finished his solo, he unexpectedly gave a solo to the pianist, Jess Stacy.
 "At the Carnegie Hall concert, after the usual theatrics, Jess Stacy was allowed to solo and, given the venue, what followed was appropriate," wrote David Rickert.
 "Used to just playing rhythm on the tune, he was unprepared for a turn in the spotlight, but what came out of his fingers was a graceful, impressionistic marvel with classical flourishes, yet still managed to swing.
 It was the best thing he ever did, and it's ironic that such a layered, nuanced performance came at the end of such a chaotic, bombastic tune."

 The concert sold out weeks in advance, with the capacity 2,760 seats going for a top price of US$2.75 a seat.

 Preservation

 There is much confusion about how the live concert was recorded for posterity.
-The concert was recorded at request of Benny Goodman's friend Albert Marx as a gift to his wife, Helen Ward, with another copy as a gift to Goodman.
-For about twelve years Benny Goodman's copies sat in his closet until 1950, when he passed the masters to Columbia Records.
-Bill Savory was the original sound engineer for the first release of the performance.
-Savory claims that due to a lack of technical proficiency, Goodman would drag the record arm over the vinyl and in turn damage the original pressing.
-Due to this Bill Savory insisted that the pressing should be transferred to tape.
-Transferring the original recording to LPs via tape proved to be a challenge due to the limited size of the tapes which the concert was originally recorded to.
-Two numbers from the concert were completely omitted from the original pressing due to poor sound quality ("Sometimes I'm Happy" and "If Dreams Come True").
 At least three studios were involved in making a synchronized pair of acetates (at two, working together) and a set of aluminum masters (at the third).
 Although it had long been believed the sound was captured by a single overhead mic at the hall, the notes to the 1998 release by Phil Schaap claim it was not working that evening and "at least three other mics were used."
 The acetates became the basis for the original 1950 double-LP album release.
 The higher quality metal masters were used for subsequent remasters.
 CD reissues based on the metal masters were released in 1998, 2002 and 2006.